shader-slang/slang-binaries/lua-modules/README.md

 * Splitting out commonly used lua functions into a modules

 Note that the default overriding location mechanism used currently doesn't use links/softlinks it replaces paths in build files.
 That may not work for some scenarios.

+# slangutil module

+Useful functionality used for premake.